witabop/GrimoireVIP/README.md

 ## 🤝 Contributing

-Contributions to Grimoire are welcome!
+Contributions to Grimoire.VIP are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`